Vtek/EntityFramework7Sample/README.md

 ## Installation

-You need to add http://www.myget.org to your package sources and get the nigthly build of EF7.
+You need to add https://www.myget.org/F/aspnetvnext/api/v2/ to your package sources and get the nigthly build of EF7.The source code contains a data insertion banchmark (EF6 multiple request VS EF7 batching mode).
 Beware, i built this exemple and i have no doubt that it will be obsolete soon :)

 Have fun with code based modeling !